gl-inet/docs3.x/docs/troubleshooting/debrick.md

 <ol type="1">
     <li><p>
         First you have to download <b>firmware</b> to your computer.
-You can download the firmware <a href="https://dl.gl-inet.com/firmware" target="_blank">here</a>.
-For GL-AR300M, GL-AR300M-Ext, GL-AR750S-Ext, GL-E750, GL-X1200, please download the .img firmware file.
-For GL-B1300, GL-S1300, please download the .img firmware.
-Everyone else, download the .bin firmware file.
+You can download the firmware <a href="https://docs.gl-inet.com/en/3/release_notes/" target="_blank">here</a>.
+Some models, such as GL-AR750S-EXT, it is available in two formats of firmware, please use the firmware with the .img extension.
         </p>
     </li>
     <li>